 WHAT IS THE ADPPA?

 The ADPPA (Part 3) stage of architectural education in the UK is concerned with assessing applied knowledge and skill in relation to professional conduct and competence to practice as an architect.

 ADDPA is aimed at those wishing to achieve status as a fully qualified architect in the UK.
 However, before you can take the examination there are certain eligibility requirements one must meet, see below.

 Admission to a RIBA validated Part 3 course in the UK is normally restricted to candidates who:

 - hold RIBA-validated qualifications at Part 1 and at Part 2

 - or hold international RIBA-validated qualifications equivalent to part 1 and part 2

 - or who have completed the ARB Prescribed Examination at Part 1 and/or Part 2

 - or any combination of the above.

-Candidates who have at least 5 years architectural education with qualification and who subsequently wish to register as an architect in the UK then they must also complete their ARB prescribed exams.
+Candidates who have at least five years of architectural education with qualification and who subsequently wish to register as an architect in the UK, must also complete their ARB prescribed exams.